 Fundamentals of Distributed Systems

-This course studies the key design principles of distributed systems.
-Topics include communication protocols, naming, synchronization, consistency and replication, fault tolerance, and security.
+This course studies the key design principles of distributed systems, which are collections of independent networked computers that function as single coherent systems.
+Covered topics include communication protocols, naming, synchronization, consistency and replication, fault tolerance, and security.
 Students also examine some specific real-world distributed systems case studies, including Google and Amazon.
-Students will understand how large-scale systems are built, and to provide students with the tools necessary to evaluate new technologies after the course ends.
+The goals of this course are to understand how large- scale computational systems are built, and to provide students with the tools necessary to evaluate new technologies after the course ends.

 Fundamentals of Computer Security